GiorgosDev/cloudcomputingpatterns.github.io/_docs/transaction_based_processor.md

 ---

 {: .patternintent}
-Components receive messages or read data and process the obtained information under a transactional context to ensure that all received messages are processes and all altered data is consistent after processing, respectively.
+Components receive messages or read data and process the obtained information under a transactional context to ensure that all received messages are processed and all altered data is consistent after processing, respectively.

 {: .patternstart}
 ------------- | -------------